If you’re planning a trip to Japan’s second-largest city, make sure you make the most of it with our perfect 3 days in Osaka itinerary!

 There are some excellent exhibits featuring art and armour.

-The views of the city from the top floor of the castle are also well worth a look.
+The views of the city from the top floor of the Osaka Castle are also well worth a look.

 The surrounding moat and park make a pleasant stroll as well as offering great views of the castle.

-Additionally, there are boat tours available around the moat which offer some lovely views of the castle itself.
+Additionally, there are boat tours available around the moat which offer some lovely views of Osaka Castle itself.

 If you’ve bought the Osaka Amazing Pass, entrance is free.